cruelandunusual/Algorithms-Data-Structures-and-Programming-Challenges/README.md

 Some of the code is self-assigned personal challenges (i.e. the idea is my own, although it may have been inspired by an exercise from another source).

+The [contents](DIRECTORY.md) page lists the files and folders with a brief description of each category and which language I used to solve a particular problem; the category names are fairly self-explanatory anyway.

 The [wiki][wiki] page gives more information on the code, the source of the problem and my approach to solving it.

-The [contents](DIRECTORY.md) page lists the files and folders with a brief description of each category and which language I used to solve a particular problem; the category names are fairly self-explanatory anyway.

-Although I have only relatively recently migrated it to GitHub, some of this code dates from as far back as 2014 -- specifically the C and C++ code, which reflects my interest in those languages at that time, and a particular interest in low-level programming.
+Although I have only relatively recently migrated it to **GitHub**, some of this code dates from as far back as 2014 -- specifically the **C** and **C++** code, which reflects my interest in those languages at that time, and a particular interest in low-level programming.

 While I'm still fascinated by low-level code and bit-manipulation challenges, my interest in programming has expanded to include different languages and different approaches to problem solving.